 After the gorgeous Drakensbergen we drove along the border of Lesotho towards Bloemfontein.
-It was after 67 nights that we finally slept in a proper bed again!
+It was after 67 nights that we finally slept in a proper bed again in the Acacia Lodge!
 We didn’t do much more than relaxing on this king size bed while browsing on the internet a bit.
 The news on the radio said that there was a heat wave in the Northern Cape.
 With our planned visit to the Karoo things were gonna get interesting (and hot)…

 Why would you go to Kimberley?

 Before we were going to shake things up in the Karoo we stopped in Kimberley.
 Every single person that we told we were going to Kimberley was surprised.
 “What are you going to do in Kimberley?!” was the sentence we got used to.
 Well we wanted to go ‘the Big Hole’!
 When we left Bloemfontein it was nothing but dry plains with some goats trying to find some grass.

 About two hours later we arrived in a bloody hot Kimberley.
 It was in 1866 when a small diamond was found in the nearby river.
 This led to a rush of people coming towards Kimberley to try and find diamonds.
 The small hilltop soon disappeared and over the years a huge mine was formed.
 It’s also the place where the impressive ‘De Beers’ diamond company was founded and where they still have their headquarters.
 Currently it’s literally just a big hole which has been flooded.
 It’s one of these things that you have to see once in your life but now we knew what all those people meant when they asked us why we would go to Kimberley…

 Spending a night near a padstal